Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Check Hash of Video File, before saving it
     - Ensures that there was no tampering between the files when it was being taken from the source
   - Storing of files in a cloud-based storage.
 Helps in isolation if file does contain malicious input
+  - Digest Authentication
+    - Authenticating the user and server so that it is sent to the correct person

 ---